aspose-pdf/Aspose-PDF-Tutorials/pdf/english/java/bookmarks-navigation/link-pdfs-aspose-pdf-java/_index.md

 ---
-title: "Link PDFs Using Aspose.PDF for Java&#58; Create Hyperlinks Between Documents Easily"
+title: "Add link to PDF with Aspose.PDF for Java – Quick Guide"
-description: "Learn how to seamlessly link between PDF documents using Aspose.PDF for Java.
-This guide covers setting up, creating links programmatically, and practical applications."
+description: "Learn how to add link to PDF files using Aspose.PDF for Java.
+This tutorial covers setup, embedding hyperlink in PDF, linking PDF to another PDF, and real‑world use cases."
-date: "2025-04-14"
+date: "2025-12-22"
 weight: 1
 url: "/java/bookmarks-navigation/link-pdfs-aspose-pdf-java/"
 keywords:
-- link PDFs using Aspose.PDF for Java
+- link PDFs using Aspense.PDF for Java
 - create hyperlinks between PDF documents
 - Aspose.PDF library setup
 ---

 {{< blocks/products/pf/main-wrap-class >}}